tweag/jupyenv/README.md

 $ generate-directory.sh jupyterlab-ihaskell jupyterlab_bokeh
 ```

-It will build JupyterLab with extensions into a `jupyterlab` directory folder
+It will build JupyterLab with extensions into the `jupyterlab` folder
 that can then be passed to `jupyterWith` with:

 ``` nix